ShaykhahAldawsari/UniBite-CS346/README.md

 #UNIBITE :

-An electronic platform that allows female students of Imam University to get to know the university’s cafes with comprehensive information about them and a virtual reality of the inside of the cafe.
-We provide a pre-order and pick-up service from the cafe.
-In cooperation with Yamama Service within the university, there will be a delivery service
+An online platform that allows female students at Imam University to explore the university's cafés with comprehensive information and a virtual tour of each café's interior.
+We provide a pre-order and pick-up service from the cafés.
+In collaboration with the Yamama service within the university, a delivery service will also be available.

-Visitors' ratings box
+A section for visitor reviews.

-We provide a filtering service for the newest and most modern cafes.
+We offer a filtering service to highlight the newest and latest cafés.

 ## Flow Chart
 here we draw our web pages flow chart: